Backblaze/b2-sdk-java/README.md

 The bottom layer is the WebApiClient.
 It provides a few simple methods, such as postJsonReturnJson(), postDataReturnJson(), and getContent().
 We stub WebApiClient to test the B2StorageClientImpl.
 This layer isolates the rest of the SDK from the HTTPS implementation so that developers can provide their own web client if they want.  b2sdk4j's default implementation uses the [Apache HttpClient][].

-One of the main helpers is our BzJson class.
+One of the main helpers is our B2Json class.
 It uses annotations on class members and constructors to convert between Java classes and JSON.
 (We can discuss why we use it instead of Gson or other alternatives later, if we want.)